 Cal Newport’s second book, Digital Minimalism, is somewhat timely given the increasing concern about the role of technology in our lives.
 In it, he asks us to look critically at the technology we allow into our lives as individuals and consider whether it adds genuine value, or whether we use it as a crux to pass time which would be better spent doing something else.

-Top of his hit list is social media, which he argues most people simply do not need, and for those that we really do need it, they probably need it a lot less than they think they do (20 – 30 minutes a week, tops).
+Top of his hit list is social media, which he argues most people simply do not need & those that do need it probably need it a lot less than they think they do ( he says 20 - 30 minutes a week, tops).
 In 2015 I closed my accounts on the big social media platforms and am embarrassed to admit how difficult I found it.
-In the end it hasn’t made any meaningful difference to my life.
-True, there are people that I have lost contact with, but I still communicate with the people that matter and the level of that contact is more substantial than a ‘like’ or a quick comment.
+On reflection it hasn’t made any meaningful difference to my life.
+True, there are people that I have lost contact with, but I still talk to the people that matter and the level of that contact is more substantial than a ‘like’ or a quick comment.

 He also makes a case for analogue activities.
 Humans are happier, he says, when they are creating something.
 We should prioritise demanding activities over passive consumption and cultivate high quality leisure activities - things that are meaningful and have defined outcomes.

 It’s a good book and there isn’t a lot of waffle in it.
-It isn’t anti-technology, it just reminds us that we are the masters of our own time and need to take responsibility for how we use it when faced with external influences which may try to monopolise it.
-It was persuasive enough for me to reset my iPhone and ruthlessly cull and lock down my apps to make what is now, essentially, an expensive dumb phone.
+It isn’t anti-technology, it just reminds us that we are the masters of our own time and need to take responsibility for how we use it.
+It was persuasive enough for me to reset my iPhone and ruthlessly cull and lock down my apps.